vanshika0307/morr_assignment/README.md

 ### What would you do differently if you were allocated more time?
 - I would fix the problem in application.
 - I would make it more user friendly.
-- I would use Api more efficiently.
+- I would use Api more efficiently so that user experience can improve.